Click here to read Ella's Story, or donate through the following methods below.

 Your corporate group or organisation could make a huge difference by purchasing some of the regularly needed items listed below for the women and children entering our service:

-- Cinema Vouchers, Hoyts Cinema
+- Cinema Vouchers, Village Cinema and Hoyts Cinema

 - Pre-paid phone sim cards.
-All phone types. – Important that these have internet access.
+All phone types.
+(Important that these have internet access)

-- Large Laundry Bags/Large Strip Bags
+- Large Laundry Bags/Large Striped Bags

 - Washing Powder